-- As a norm, for the theory courses, one credit for one contact hour per week is assigned. - ii.
+- i.
+As a norm, for the theory courses, one credit for one contact hour per week is assigned. - ii.
 As a norm, for practical courses two credits will be assigned for three contact hours per week. - iii.
 Tutorials do not carry any credits - iv.
 For courses like Project/Seminar/Mini Project, where formal contact hours are not specified, credits are assigned based on the complexity of the work to be carried out.

-The three year curriculum of MCA Degree Program of study shall have total of 117 credits.
+The three year curriculum of MCA Degree Program of study shall have total of 109 credits (excluding credits of mandatory courses).